 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Jacksonville as well as Charleston.
 Additionally, most visitors come to Charleston for the beaches, the music scene, and the family-friendly experiences during these months.

 Jacksonville is around the same temperature as Charleston in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Charleston stays around 82°F (28°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Charleston fluctuates around 82°F (28°C).

 The sun comes out a lot this time of the year in Charleston.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the summer, Jacksonville often gets around the same amount of sunshine as Charleston.
 Jacksonville gets 286 hours of sunny skies this time of year, while Charleston receives 293 hours of full sun.